 Hit the garden

-Not only are there financial/health benefits of growing your own, gardening is great for exercise
+Not only are there financial/health benefits to growing your own, gardening is great for exercise

 Interesting fact!
 Gardening not only provides a strength workout (with relation to the more strenuous activities) but it combines the fresh air for the lungs, the sunlight for the benefits of Vitamin D and also just gets the body moving in ways we often don't do (hence the aches that can follow the next day!).Some calorie examples include: